SumoLogic/terraform-provider-sumologic/website/docs/r/role.html.markdown

 - `id` - The internal ID of the role.

 ## Import
-Roles can be imported using the collector id, e.g.:
+Roles can be imported using the role id, e.g.:

 ```hcl
 terraform import sumologic_role.role id